FeyAgape/Mobile-Web-Specialist-Lesson-Notes/React/README.md

 ## STARTING THE REACT APP DEVELOPMENT SERVER
-As was stated in the success message when you ran create-react-app, you just need to run npm start in your app directory to begin serving the development server.
-It should auto-open a tab in your browser that points to http://localhost:3000/ (if not, manually visit that address).
+As was stated in the success message when you ran create-react-app, you just need to
+1. run `npm start` in your app directory to begin serving the development server.
+2. It should auto-open a tab in your browser that points to `http://localhost:3000/` (if not, manually visit that address).
 You will be greeted with the React welcome banner:

-createReactAppDemo

 As stated, any changes to the source code will live-update here.
 Let’s see that in action.